 Sea of green (SOG) grows cram a lot of smaller plants into the grow space to create a flat and thick canopy.
 Because little light penetrates this canopy, it is beneficial to get rid of any growth on the lower portions of the plants.

 Screen of green (SCROG) grows are very similar to SOG.
-SCROG uses a netting to ensure a flat and even canopy.
+SCROG uses multiple toppings, stress training and a netting to ensure a flat and even canopy.
 Removing all growth below the screen is essential to maximize bud growth above the screen.